 Forging, Password Sharing, Password Stealing

 You must never give your password to anyone or use another person’s password.
 Sharing passwords endangers you and makes our systems more vulnerable.
 Violations will be reported to the person’s supervisor or department chair.
 OIT will never ask for your password under any circumstances.

 Williams College has written standards of conduct that seek to prohibit annoyance and harassment by any members of the Williams College community.

 You may not use computing resources to violate the College’s standards of conduct.
-You may not distribute electronic chain letters or spam.
-These are not only annoying, but can also severely disrupt computing and network performance.
+You may not distribute electronic chain letters, spam, or solicit for charitable or commercial purposes.